 LA2017 Performing Arts in London

-Performing Arts in London looks at the array of arts offered in London, visiting a variety of performances and examining the policy surrounding their development and funding.
+Performing Arts in London looks at the array of arts offered in London, during the semester you will visit a variety of performances and examining the policy surrounding their development and funding.

 By the end of this module, a successful student will be able to: